pfgithub/scpl/docs/actions/savetophotoalbum.md

 Adds the photos and videos passed as input to the specified photo album.

+### note

+If a photo passed as input is already in the specified album, the photo will be duplicated.

 ### input

 Photos, videos, or audio to save